A belief-state restless bandit model for treatment adherence: Whittle indexability via partial conservation laws: PCL-based verification theorem for threshold-indexability

+The last expression gives the MP index at the belief level $z$ as the discounted reward lost per unit of discounted work saved when the threshold is raised through that level.
+In this sense, \(m\) is the \emph{Radon--Nikodym derivative} of the reward-induced LS measure with respect to the work-induced LS measure along the threshold family; see \cite[Ch.~X]{doob94} and \cite{nmmor20}.

-We have the following verification result. \begin{theorem}[\citet{nmmor20}] Under \textup{(PCLI1--PCLI3)}, the model is threshold-indexable.
-Moreover, the Whittle index \(w(x)\) equals the MP index \(m(x)\), and the optimal threshold maps $z^*(\cdot)$ are the generalized inverses of $m(\cdot)$. \end{theorem}
+\begin{theorem}[\citet{nmmor20}] Under \textup{(PCLI1--PCLI3)}, the model is threshold-indexable.
+Moreover, the Whittle index equals the MP index, \(w(x)=m(x)\), and the optimal threshold maps are the generalized inverses of \(m\). \end{theorem} Here the model is the single-patient \(\lambda\)-price problem.
+A \emph{generalized inverse} of the nondecreasing function \(m\) maps each price \(\lambda\in[m(0),m(1)]\) to the closure of \(m^{-1}(\{\lambda\})\); see \cite[p.~413]{falkTeschl12}.
+Once Sections~\ref{s:ewrm}--\ref{s:pcli3} verify \textup{(PCLI1--PCLI3)}, no value-function proof of threshold optimality or threshold monotonicity is needed.